dhall-lang/dhall-lang/standard/semantics.md

 ### Binary serialization judgment

-Binary serialization is a function of the following form:
+Binary serialization of a naked Dhall expression is a function of the following
+form:

     encode(dhall) = cbor